Looking for things to do in San Diego at night?

 There is a gym, yoga, hair and nail salons, a medical treatment center, not to mention arts and crafts, a ballet school and numerous art galleries.

 Aside from the architectural splendor of this old neighborhood, this area has a reputation as the place to be at night.

 Vibrant with bars, restaurants, shops and theatres the Gaslamp Quarter is not to be missed.

 It’s 19th-century architecture has elegance by day and beauty by night.

 If you decide to go to the Gaslamp Quarter, there’ll be plenty of dining options.

-While you’re in the area, enjoy 82 outlets ranging from fashion, music and books and shop til your heart’s content.
+While you’re in the area, enjoy 82 outlets ranging from fashion, music, and books and shop to your heart’s content.